Ryan Giggs not involved in upcoming Wales camp following arrest

 The 46-year-old manager was arrested and later bailed over an alleged row with “on-off girlfriend” Kate Greville at his home, The Sun newspaper reported.

-Wales play the United States in a friendly on November 12 before Nations League games against the Republic of Ireland and Finland.
+Wales play the United States in a Swansea friendly on November 12 before Nations League games against the Republic of Ireland and Finland in Cardiff.

 “The Football Association of Wales and Ryan Giggs have mutually agreed that he will not be involved in the upcoming international camp,” said an FAW statement.